jwilkins88/flem-tool/README.md

       /**
       This is an array of the modules that we want to load.
       This is where the magic happens.
-These modules are defined once per device and then references in the scenes.
+These modules are defined once per device and then referenced in the scenes.
 This way, we don't have to duplicate modules if we have multiple scenes with the same module.
       (i.e., we want to show clock and CPU in scene 1 and Clock and GPU in Scene 2) **/